-Seafarers Memorial Parking Expansion
+Seafarers Memorial Parking Expansion Area Improvements

-Project Description & Benefit: This project would use materials from dredging the harbor to build up a parking lot between Seafarers Memorial and the east end of the nearby boardwalk complex.
+Project Description & Benefit: This project would improve the existing use materials from dredging the harbor to build up a parking lot between Seafarers Memorial parking area to better define the parking area, alleviate drainage issues and utilize the space for maximal parking. and the east end of the nearby boardwalk complex.
 The additional parking will be a welcome improvement as it is often hard to find parking during peak summer months on this section of the Spit.
 The project has the added benefit of replenishing the beaches on the east side of the Spit and protecting infrastructure from erosion.
 The material will be placed on the beaches as part of the Army Corps of Engineers' dredging/disposal operations.
 Funding is needed to supplement hauling costs, compact material, cap with gravel and pave the lot.
 A Corps permit will be needed to accomplish this work.